ERC-20 Creation Guide

 Explains the decisions, not only the button

-Better-ranking pages usually answer setup, cost, wallet, ownership and post-launch questions before asking users to connect a wallet.
+A useful ERC-20 guide answers setup, cost, wallet, ownership and post-launch questions before asking users to connect a wallet.

 Reinforces SolCreate as the Ethereum route

-ERC-20 settings that matter for ranking and conversion
+ERC-20 settings that matter before deployment

-The strongest ERC-20 creator pages are not thin forms.
+The strongest ERC-20 creator workflows are not thin forms.
 They explain what the user is configuring and why those fields matter.
 For Ethereum, the core fields are name, symbol, decimals, supply, owner, recipient and mintability.

 A token name and symbol are public identity choices.
 Decimals define how balances are displayed.
 Initial supply defines the first allocation.
 Owner settings determine who can manage supported controls.
 Mintability determines whether supply can potentially increase later.

-Ethereum gas and SolCreate fee are separate
+Ethereum gas and SolCreate service fees are separate

 Separating these concepts is important for trust.
 Users should understand what SolCreate charges, what Ethereum charges and what optional later steps such as Uniswap liquidity or token control may require.